 Work settings that include ergonomic furniture or equipment designed in a way that makes it comfortable and effective for people who use it for their work.

-Generally, managers have their own offices and staff have their own assigned workstations in arrangements that mirrors a set hierarchy.
+Generally, managers have their own offices and workers have their own assigned workstations in arrangements that mirrors a set hierarchy.

 Hot desking is the practise of sharing or allocating desks on an as-needed basis rather than each individual owning a desk.
 This is an office organisation system which involves multiple workers using a single workstation during different time periods.